-We are providing you with two draft reports prepared to meet the federal and State requirements for NEPA, CEQA and section 106 of the NHPA [36 C.F.R § 800.11(d)] documenting the investigations for this project, including a description of the undertaking and the federal involvement associated, the undertaking's delineated vertical and horizontal APE, photographs of the project area, various informative maps, and a description of the steps taken to identify historic properties including efforts to seek information pursuant to 36 C.F.R § 800.4(d)(1) in the APE and as such the undertaking having no affect upon them.
+We are providing you with two draft reports prepared to meet the federal and State requirements for NEPA, CEQA and section 106 of the NHPA [36 C.F.R § 800.11(d)] documenting the investigations for this project, including a description of the undertaking and the federal involvement associated, the undertaking's delineated vertical and horizontal APE, photographs of the project area, various informative maps, and a description of the steps taken to identify historic properties including efforts to seek information pursuant to 36 C.F.R § 800.4(b).
+The reports will provide the basis for no historic properties pursuant to 36 C.F.R. § 800.4(d)(1) in the APE and as such the undertaking having no affect upon them.